 What is your parents' state of legal residence?

-This is question 69 on the paper Free Application for Federal Student Aid (FAFSA®) form.
+This is question 70 on the paper FAFSA.

 Each state determines legal residency differently.
 You should contact your college’s financial aid office for assistance with state of legal residence qualifications.

 If your legal parents (biological and/or adoptive) have different states of legal residence, answer for the parent that you lived with most during the last 12 months.
-If you didn’t live with one parent more than the other, provide information about the parent who provided more financial support during the last 12 months or during the most recent year that you actually received support from a parent.
+If you did not live with one parent more than the other, provide information about the parent who provided more financial support during the last 12 months, or during the most recent year that you actually received support from a parent.